albar965/littlenavmap-manual/en/USERPOINT.md

 ### Top Buttons and additional Menu Items {#userpoints-top-buttons}

 See [Search Result Table View Context Menu](SEARCH.md#search-result-table-view-context-menu) for a description of common context menu items across all search dialogs.
+All buttons have an equivalent in the result table context menu.

 #### ![Add Userpoint](../images/icons/userdata_add.png "Add Userpoint") Add Userpoint {#userpoints-add}